bolek42/bolek42.github.io/sec/fuzz.md

 The best way to detect a new crash is to use the rip of the crash, but this wil interfere with ASLR.
 Therefore it is required to disable ASLR on the fuzzing machine, so a dedicated fuzzing machine is required.

-Compiling programs with clang, code coverage and asan is sometimes a struggle and sometimes a challenge.
+Compiling programs with clang, code coverage and asan is sometimes a struggle.
 For a lot of programs or libraries, it is sufficient to set the following environment variables:

 ```